ParkerBooth/ParkerBooth.github.io/index.md

 **Description**: The project investigated the differences between the Track and Cross Country (XC) teams, who do not train together but will compete in similar or even the same events.
 This analysis focused on ForceDeck data and race times to see which metrics predicted performance for each team's best runners and how those differed.

 To answer this question, I implemented a hierarchical statistical model to better understand team differences.
 The project included exploratory analysis, distance comparisons, and team comparisons to uncover key insights into performance metrics.
+This project showcases my visualization skills using the ggplot2 package in R.

 - **[Presentation](https://github.com/ParkerBooth/Sports-Analyst-Portfolio/blob/main/Sports%20Science%20Projects/Track%20%26%20XC%20Project/Track%20%26%20XC%20Presentation.pdf)**
 - **[Code](https://github.com/ParkerBooth/Sports-Analyst-Portfolio/blob/main/Sports%20Science%20Projects/Track%20%26%20XC%20Project/Track%20%26%20XC%20Code.Rmd)**